michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/lectureNotes.md

 ##### Cable management

 - Use red for 5V and only for 5V
+	- 3.3V systems, or systems with multiple voltages
 - Use black for ground and only for ground
 - Use only other colors for other signals
 - Always leave extra wire coiled up nicely